joshuachoy/BT3103-Prototype/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; ii.
 Runtime: Python3.7 </br>
 &nbsp;&nbsp;&nbsp;&nbsp; iii.
 Execution role -> Use an existing role -> Select the one you have created earlier. </br>
 &nbsp;&nbsp;&nbsp;&nbsp; iv.
 Add trigger -> API Gateway -> Create a new API -> Security: "Open" </br>
 &nbsp;&nbsp;&nbsp;&nbsp; v.
-Click "Layers" -> Add a layer -> Give your layer a name. -> Upload a file from Amazon S3. -> Paste the link that was copied in Step 1. -> Runtime: Python3.7 -> Add layer to lambda function. </br>
+Click "Layers" -> Add a layer -> Give your layer a name. -> Upload a file from Amazon S3. -> Paste the link that was copied in 1.
+AWS S3 Set-up -> Runtime: Python3.7 -> Add layer to lambda function. </br>
 b.
 Go to "Basic settings" and set 5min as Timeout.</br>
 c.
 You can now use the following code to import pandas. </br>
 ```